What is Cross Connection Control?

 Any time a cross connection is made with the township water supply, a backflow preventer must be installed.
 A plumbing permit must be pulled for this work.
 Work must be completed by a backflow prevention certified plumber.
 To learn more about the Cross Connection Control program, click here to view the Cross Connection Control Program Manual.

 Water customers must have a backflow preventer installed on their irrigation system.
 A plumbing permit must be pulled for this work.
 Work must be completed by a backflow prevention certified plumber.
-Plumber contractor will need to complete the Backflow Preventer Test Form and return that form to Melanie Schlacht by either droping it off or mailing it to the Lyon Township Municipal Center, located at 58000 Grand River Ave, New Hudson, MI 48165.
-Alternatively, you can fax the form to 248-437-2336 or email it to email@example.com.
+Plumber contractor will need to complete the Backflow Preventer Test Form and return that form to Melanie Schlacht by either dropping it off or mailing it to the Lyon Township Municipal Center, located at 58000 Grand River Ave, New Hudson, MI 48165.
+Alternatively, you can fax the form to 248-437-2336 or email it to firstname.lastname@example.org.